Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Temporal Abstraction in Practice

-Unless stated otherwise, ablation experiments are conducted in the Four-Rooms environment with discount factor ($\gamma=0.95$), forward-backward embedding dimension ($d$=100), and temporal abstraction via action repetition ($k$=10).
-Following \citet{touati2021learningone}, we use state-based inputs where $(x,y)$ coordinates are encoded using an RBF kernel.
-Similar performance can also be achieved using a learned CNN encoder, as shown in Figure~\ref{fig:input_modality}.
-All results report the mean episodic return $\pm$ standard deviation over 5 random seeds.
-Table~\ref{tab:hyperparameters} contains the most relevant hyperparameters used in the experiments.
+Unless stated otherwise, experiments use Four-Rooms with discount factor $\gamma=0.95$, embedding dimension $d=100$, and action repetition $k=10$.
+Following \citet{touati2021learningone}, states are encoded from $(x,y)$ coordinates using an RBF kernel; similar results hold with learned CNN encoders (Figure~\ref{fig:input_modality}).
+We report the mean episodic return and the 95 percent confidence interval over five seeds.
+Each model is trained for one million gradient update steps.
+Key hyperparameters and implementation details are presented in Appendix~\ref{sec:hyperparameters}.